 Lake Natron is a mineral-rich soda lake in northern Tanzania, at the border with Kenya.
 It’s a breeding ground for hundreds of thousands of lesser flamingos.
 Despite the highly alkaline state of the striking red waters.
 It sits below Ol Doinyo Lengai, a soaring active volcano in the Rift Valley.
 Trails lead from the lake to the Engero Sero waterfalls, which flow over craggy rocks into a natural pool.

-Lake Natron is bright red in colour and that is so because of the algae near the shores of the lake.
-So it is one of the notified mysterious places on earth to visit for your African Safari.
+Lake Natron is bright red in color and that is so because of the algae near the shores of the lake.
+So it is one of the notified mysterious places on earth to visit for your African Safari reviews.